git-town/git-town/website/src/preferences/bitbucket-app-password.md

 ## config file

-Since your API token is confidential, you cannot add it to the config file.
+Since your App Password is confidential, you cannot add it to the config file.

 ## Git metadata

-You can configure the app password manually by running:
+You can configure the App Password manually by running:

 ```bash
 git config [--global] git-town.bitbucket-app-password <token>